 Operating Power of the Particle Counter Laser

 The third factor is the operating power of the laser.
 The higher the power used, the shorter the life of the laser and vice versa.
 Laser manufacturers will supply reliability data on their devices that suggests laser lifetimes of over 50,000 hours if operated at 25ºC and at its rated power.
 However, this data is based on accelerated life testing; our experience is that this testing provides overly optimistic estimates of lifetimes.
 Actual field data has taught us that operating the devices at the rated power will result in lifetimes of 5000-15,000 hours.
 However, by de-rating the laser and operating at less than 80% of its rated power, those lifetimes are extended dramatically.
 Therefore, Particle Measuring Systems operates all lasers significantly below the rated power.

-The reliability plots (click here to download the full paper) show the extended lifetimes that Particle Measuring Systems’ laser expertise brings to its instruments.
+The reliability plots (seen in the full paper) show the extended lifetimes that Particle Measuring Systems’ laser expertise brings to its instruments.
 The vertical axis represents the percentage of lasers that have failed.
 The mean-time-to-failure (MTTF) is when 50% of the devices have failed.
 This data is based on actual field performance, not accelerated testing in a lab.
-The Airnet® II instruments have a demonstrated MTTF of twelve years, and the MTTF of the Lasair® III instruments is completely off the charts!
+The Airnet® II particle sensors have a demonstrated MTTF of twelve years, and the MTTF of the Lasair® instruments is completely off the charts!
 The difference between the instruments is likely a result of differences in how they are used; all Airnet IIs run continuously, but some Lasair IIIs are used only intermittently.